 Wild, clean nature and silent people with the highest living standard in the world makes Norway very unique, and I love it as I love Spain.
 It’s fantastic to have the best of both worlds.

-In Betna, an old friend of my husband was waiting with his car and he took us to his place nearby where a welcoming cottage was waiting for us.
+In Betna, an old friend of my husband was waiting in his car and he took us to his place nearby where a welcoming cottage was waiting for us.
 It was cold and rainy, but one of my childhood dreams had become a reality.
 I was in the middle of a Norwegian fjord landscape, and I was smiling in the rain 🙂